minz/laravel-qiniu-dora/README.md

 ## Configuration

-1. After installing the library, add the follow code to your `config/app.php` file:
+- 1.After installing the library, add the follow code to your `config/app.php` file:

 ```php
 'providers' => [